Empowering businesses to drive growth and shape the UK’s future

 The Blueprint for UK Competitiveness report is a key part of the CBI’s work on industrial strategy, designed to position the UK as a global leader in innovation, investment and growth.
 Similarly, our response to the government’s Invest 2035 consultation ensures business perspectives are at the heart of decisions that will affect competitiveness for years to come.

-View the CBI’s full consultation response or contact Mark Goldstone to learn how you can get involved with shaping policies that matter most to your business.
+View the CBI’s full consultation response or contact Mark Goldstone to learn how you can get involved and shape the policies that matter most to your business.

 Or, contribute to critical policy recommendations by joining the CBI’s Employment Bill Working Group or the Capital Markets Working Group.